Venafi

 Venafi, Inc. is a privately held cybersecurity company that develops software to secure and protect cryptographic keys and digital certificates.
 Its enterprise key and certificate management and security products are certificate authority (CA) independent and manage security instruments such as Transport Layer Security (TLS) digital certificates and Secure Shell (SSH) keys.
-Venafi does not sell encryption and it is not a certificate authority.

-Venafi reports a customer base of public- and private-sector entities, mostly Global 5000 organizations that operate in a variety of industries.
+Jeff Hudson (current chief executive officer) replaced Rohovit in October 2010, and the company moved to Salt Lake City, UT in 2013.
 Venafi is headquartered in Salt Lake City, Utah, and has offices in California and the United Kingdom.

-History

-Russell Thornton and Ben Hodson, both University of Washington graduates, cofounded Venafi's predecessor company in 1998 after recognizing that a consulting project they worked on had broader a commercial application.
-The cofounders incorporated the company as IMCentric in Washington State on October 26, 2000.

-Seeking an infusion of angel capital, Hodson and Thornton moved the company to Utah where they were joined by Jayson Seegmiller.
-Hodson led engineering while Thornton and Seegmiller focused on business and operations.
-An application was filed to conduct business as IMCentric, Inc. in Orem, Utah on March 18, 2003.
-Thornton filed to change IMCentric's state of incorporation (home state) from Washington to Delaware on April 1, 2004.

-In early 2005, the company changed its name from IMCentric to Venafi.
-It also changed its leadership from Thornton (president and chief executive officer) and Seegmiller (vice president, secretary, and treasurer) to Trell Rohovit (president and chief executive officer), William Clay Epstein (vice president), and Darren Denning (secretary).
-That year, the company also moved its headquarters to Sandy, Utah.

-Jeff Hudson (current chief executive officer) replaced Rohovit in October 2010, and the company moved to Salt Lake City, UT in 2013.
+In May 2024, CyberArk announced the planned acquisition of Venafi from private equity firm Thoma Bravo for more than $1.5 billion, hoping to close the deal by the end of the year.
+On October 1, 2024, CyberArk announced that it had completed the transaction.

 Company name

 Venafi is a made-up word created by combining two Latin roots—Vena (vein or root) and Fides (trust or faith).
 Venafi secures the root of trust—the encryption keys and certificates.